Why Brochure Websites Don't Work for Competitive Trades

 That matters whether people found the business through Google, referrals, social, maps, or AI-assisted search.
 The website still has to carry its share of the trust work.

-A stronger trade website creates a better foundation for local enquiries
+A stronger trade website brings in better local enquiries

-The goal is not to promise rankings or flood the business with irrelevant leads.
+The goal isn't to promise rankings or flood the business with irrelevant leads.
 The goal is to create a clearer local trust and enquiry system that helps more of the right jobs come through.

 Trades and Property Websites